akveg-map/class-descriptions/00_data_entry/291_ArcticAlder(-Willow)ShrubMesic.md

 ## Dynamics

 **Dynamics Description:** The [unit_name] type is relatively stable.
-On steeper slopes, sites may be succeptible to soil creep, landslide, and avalanche.
+On steeper slopes, sites may be susceptible to soil creep, landslide, and avalanche.
 Permafrost is present at depth but is not a formative element.
 This type is expected to expand its range under a warming climate.

 ## Range